 Letting Go of the Mom Guilt

 Nearly every day I receive emails from readers steeped in the sadness and hopelessness of guilt.
-Moms feel guilty for working, for yelling or for getting bored.
+Moms feel guilty for working, for yelling, or for getting bored.
 They feel guilty for not doing enough, or for pushing too hard.
-I think guilt is something we all deal with as parents, and as Amanda of Messy Motherhood mentions in her essay on busting the myths of mom guilt, our generation of parents guilt seems more guilt filled than ever.
+I think guilt is something we all deal with as parents, and as Amanda of Messy Motherhood mentions in her essay on busting the myths of mom guilt, our generation of parenthood experience seems more guilt-ridden than ever.

 Whether it’s because we’ve gotten wrapped up in the Myth of Perfect Parenting, or because we’ve genuinely messed up – we all feel that aching Mom Guilt sometimes.